smusali/ideas/README.md

 - **30+ OSS projects** that can serve as foundations for MicroSaaS applications
 - **27+ MicroSaaS projects** that can leverage existing OSS tools
 - **14 standalone MicroSaaS projects** that can be built independently
+- **18 OSS-to-OSS relationships** showing how OSS projects can build on each other
-- **11 specialized OSS tools** that don't have direct MicroSaaS counterparts
+- **8 specialized OSS tools** that don't have direct MicroSaaS or OSS counterparts

 The analysis shows a strong correlation between OSS and MicroSaaS projects, with most OSS projects providing command-line or SDK versions of functionality that get packaged into user-friendly web applications for the MicroSaaS market.